Scroll Maps Blog OG Image

 • A scroll map may not be very useful for web pages with dynamic elements.

-How do FullStory's scroll maps work?
+How do Fullstory's scroll maps work?

-Within FullStory, the Page Insights mode lets you see quantitative data, in aggregate, for the specific pages that come into view while you're playing back any user's session.
+Within Fullstory, the Page Insights mode lets you see quantitative data, in aggregate, for the specific pages that come into view while you're playing back any user's session.
 Scroll maps give you a new type of insight based on the depth of visitor engagement.
-When the scroll maps feature is active, FullStory detects the page in view and generates stats based on the maximum scroll depth for all views to that particular page.
+When the scroll maps feature is active, Fullstory detects the page in view and generates stats based on the maximum scroll depth for all views to that particular page.

 Every scroll map includes a color gradient overlay that allows you to see, at a glance, where drop offs happen.
 This is valuable for understanding exactly where users lose attention and how you should prioritize content in terms of hierarchy.